rweigel/stats/hw.md

 **Answer**

+A box in a certain supply room contains four 40-W light-bulbs, five 60-W bulbs, and six 75-W bulbs.
+Suppose that three bulbs are randomly selected.

+a.
+What is the probability that exactly two of the selected bulbs are rated at 75-W?

+Consider the number of ways of getting $[75,75,40]$.
+It is
+$6\cdot 5\cdot 4$.
+There are three ways to order this list, so the total number of ways of getting two 75s and one 40 is $3(6\cdot 5\cdot 4)$.
+From similar reasoning, it follows that the number of ways of getting $[75,75,40]$ in any order is $3(6\cdot 5\cdot 5)$.
+The total probability is thus

-1.  &nbsp;&nbsp;&nbsp;$\displaystyle \frac{3(6\cdot 5\cdot 4 + 6\cdot 5\cdot 5)}{15!14!13!}$
+$$\displaystyle \frac{3(6\cdot 5\cdot 4 + 6\cdot 5\cdot 5)}{15\cdot 14\cdot 13}\approx 0.297$$

+b.
+What is the probability that all three of the selected bulbs have the same rating?

+The number of ways of getting "three of a kind" is the number of ways of getting three 75s plus the number of ways of getting three 60s plus the number of ways of getting three 40s, which is

+$$6\cdot 5\cdot 4 + 5\cdot 4\cdot 3 + 4\cdot 3 \cdot 2$$

+The requested probability is thus

+$$\frac{6\cdot 5\cdot 4 + 5\cdot 4\cdot 3 + 4\cdot 3 \cdot 2}{15\cdot 14\cdot 13}\approx 0.075$$

+c.
+What is the probability that one bulb of each type is selected?

+The number of ways of getting $[75,60,40]$ is $6\cdot 5\cdot 4$.
+There are ${3\cdot 2}=6$ arrangements of this list.

+The requested probability is thus

+$$\frac{6(6\cdot 5\cdot 4)}{15\cdot 14\cdot 13}\approx 0.26$$

+d.
+Suppose now that bulbs are to be selected one by one until a 75-W bulb is found.
+What is the probability that it is necessary to examine at least 6 bulbs?

 2. See [HW2_1_2.py](hws/HW2_1_2.py)

 ## Bayes' Theorem

 2% of people age 50--60 who participate in routine screening have colon cancer.
 80% of people with colon cancer will test positive.
-9.6% of of those without colon cancer will also test positive.
+9.6% of those without colon cancer will also test positive.
 A person in this age group had a positive test in a routine screening.
 What is the probability that they actually have colon cancer?

 Draw diagrams and be prepared to explain your answer to the class.
 If you do not know how to solve this analytically, come up with a simulation to give an approximate answer.